Vlad-404/travel_experiences/README.md

 ## Content
  During development, you will notice users of name test01,test02,...
 These were my test accounts with which I tested the functionality of the site.
 Images in these experiences belong to me.
 Images from other users belong to their respective owners.

-## Acknowledgments and thank you's
+## Acknowledgments and Thank-Yous

 - Huge thank you to [Tim Nelson (tim_ci)](https://github.com/TravelTimN) from Code Institute for redoing flask mini project videos.
-I used his ``validateMaterializeSelect();`` function to make country field mandatory.
+I used his ``validateMaterializeSelect();`` function to make the country field mandatory.
 You can find it in ``script.js``.
 - CI student by the name of [Frozenaught](https://github.com/Frozenaught/homechopped) whose site Homechopped served as an inspiration to my project.
 - Code for coutry selector dropdown in ``addxp.html`` and ``editxp.html`` used from mrmarkfrench and his Country selector project.
 More info [here](https://github.com/mrmarkfrench/country-select-js).
-- code for dynamic image preview for image upload taken from [Webtrickshome](https://www.webtrickshome.com/faq/how-to-display-uploaded-image-in-html-using-javascript)
+- Code for dynamic image preview for image upload taken from [Webtrickshome](https://www.webtrickshome.com/faq/how-to-display-uploaded-image-in-html-using-javascript)

 [Backt to top](#travel-experiences)